Updated agreement comes into force: March 03, 2022

 15.6.1. submit a claim to the supervisory authority under the procedure established by the supervisory authority;

 15.6.2. protect their consumer rights by addressing the supervisory authority as an out-of-court consumer dispute resolution institution under the procedure established by the supervisory authority.

 15.6.3.
 If the dispute is not settled amicably or through other means of out-of-court settlement of disputes, the dispute shall be resolved in court according to the headquarters of Paysera, as provided by the procedure established by the law.

 15.7.
 A detailed procedure for filing and processing Client claims (complaints) is also provided in the Rules for Filing and Processing Client Claims (Complaints).

 15.8.
-The law of the Republic of Lithuania is applicable to this Agreement, its Supplements, and relations of the Parties that are not regulated by this Agreement, including cases when a dispute between the Client and Paysera falls within the jurisdiction of a court of another state.
+This Agreement, its Supplements, and relations of the Parties that are not regulated by this Agreement shall be subject to the law of the country in which the licensed Paysera company that registered the Client is located, including cases when a dispute between the Client and Paysera falls within the jurisdiction of a court of another state.

 16. Final Provisions